StephenKerry/SuperSpotifySys/README.md

 ### Delete a Song in the system
 This feature is accessed by the user by pressing 5.
 If a user would not like a song anymore in their system, They can simply delete it with this feature

+### Save your songs in the System
+This feature is accessed by the user by pressing 6.
+This saves the songs by adding the array to an xml file

+ ### Load your songs in the System
+This feature is accessed by the user by pressing 7.
+These load past songs to the current system

+ ### Draw an Instrument
+This feature is accessed by the user by pressing 8.
+The user is then taken to a sub menu where they choose between three instrument the for the system to draw to them